GalaxyA14user/boot-menu/README.md

 read the code

 # Notice
-Confirmed working on:
-Galaxy A145F
-Galaxy note 10
+Confirmed working on Galaxy A145F & Galaxy note 10
+Telegram: @GalaxyA14user